Originally published 7/1/22, expanded 4/25/23, edited 10/18/23

 In a perfect world, purchased cannabis would last forever.
 You could buy a massive amount, store what you don't use, and keep it on hand until it was gone without it losing potency or quality.
 However, on the most basic level, cannabis is a plant, and plants don't last forever - even if they are cured for longer storage.

 If you are planning to keep weed for longer than a few weeks, it's a good idea to get familiar with long-term pot storage.
 What's the best way to store weed long-term?
+How long can you store weed?
+Will long term weed storage ruin your bud?
 Below is an in-depth guide to how to store weed long-term, the best containers for storage, and more.

 Storing weed correctly means doing all you can to preserve those valuable cannabinoids and terpenes.
 Cannabinoids deliver effects and terpenes deliver flavor and aromatics.
 Both cannabinoids and terpenes start to deteriorate with time and with exposure to the elements.